 Excessive Chewing in Dogs: Knowing the Difference Between Play and Pain

 Your pet has found the chew toy or bone of his dreams.
 Hours pass, then days, and you start to wonder: how much chewing is too much?
 Chewing is very functional and natural for dogs.
 Much like human babies, puppies need to teethe.
 Dogs may also chew for entertainment and to treat anxiety.
-Our team at Animal Dental Care and Oral Surgery in Loveland wants you to understand that excessive chewing in dogs can lead to painful dental problems, so it is important to monitor.
+Our team at Animal Dental Care and Oral Surgery in Colorado Springs wants you to understand that excessive chewing in dogs can lead to painful dental problems, so it is important to monitor.

 How can my dog chew for so long?